phonghuule/awssummmitonline/README.md

 In this lab, you will learn how to build the Vote Rocket voting web application with React and the Amplify Framework s
-Duration: 45 - 60 minutes
+Duration: Approximately 45 - 60 minutes

 [View lab instructions](bit.ly/3dycWqX)